Communication-Efficient Triangle Counting under Local Differential Privacy: Comparison with One-Round Algorithms

 We compared \textsf{ARR (unbiased)} with our three algorithms with double clipping using \GPlus{} ($n=107614$) and \IMDB{} ($n=896308$).
 For the sampling probability $p_2$, we set $p_2 = 10^{-3}$ or $10^{-6}$.
 We averaged the relative error over $10$ runs.

 Figure~\ref{fig:resB_large} shows the results, where we set $\mu^* = 10^{-6}$ or $10^{-3}$.
 In \textsf{ARR (unbiased)}, we used $\mu^*$ as the ARR parameter $\mu$.
 Thus, we can see \textit{how much the relative error is reduced by introducing an additional round with \AlgOne{}}.
 Figure~\ref{fig:resB_large} shows that the relative error of \textsf{ARR (unbiased)} is prohibitively large; i.e., relative error $\gg 1$.
-This is because three edges are noisy in any noisy triangle and edge sampling is introduced to reduce the time complexity (recall that the one-round algorithms without sampling would require about $35$ years when $n=10^6$ \cite{Imola_USENIX21}).
+This is because three edges are noisy in any noisy triangle.
 The relative error is significantly reduced by introducing an additional round because only one edge is noisy in each noisy triangle at the second round.

 In summary, one-round algorithms are far from acceptable in terms of the estimation error for large graphs, and two-round algorithms such as ours are necessary.